AlGoulas/bio2art/README.md

     target_sparsity=0.1
     )
 ```
-This instantiation results in a reccurent neuronal network C_Neurons that contains 560 neurons (56 regions of the original connectome x 10 neurons per region as we indicated).
+This instantiation results in a reccurent neural network C_Neurons that contains 560 neurons (56 regions of the original connectome x 10 neurons per region as we indicated).

-In all of the above examples C is a numpy array that corresponds to the biologicl neuronal networks that was used to construct the artificial neuronal network.
+In all of the above examples C is a numpy array that corresponds to the biological neural network that was used to construct the artificial neural network.
 Region_Neuron_Ids is a list of lists.
 Each list in this list includes integers that are the indexes of the neurons contained within a region.
-For instance, Region_Neuron_Ids[0] will return the indexes of the neurons in C_Neurons that correspond to region 1 in the biological neuronal network C.
+For instance, Region_Neuron_Ids[0] will return the indexes of the neurons in C_Neurons that correspond to region 1 in the biological neural network C.

 # Examples of use in the context of echo state networks